Extreme weather response

 When a response is activated

-When an Extreme Weather Response is activated, sa.gov.au will display the latest information about the current activation and the supports that may be available for people sleeping rough.
+When an Extreme Weather Response is activated, sa.gov.au displays the latest information about the current activation and the supports that may be available for people sleeping rough.

 Responses vary by region, location and the services available in local communities.